Market Sizing Framework: Top-Down vs Bottom-Up, Step by Step (2026)

 Reading is step one.
 Skill comes from timed, evaluated repetition.

-Once the method clicks, drill the market sizing questions library: 20 worked examples across tech, retail, healthcare, transportation, and B2B.
-Learn the method here, then run more reps on our free drill set or grab the free school casebooks.
+Once the method clicks, work the 20 worked examples below across tech, retail, healthcare, transportation, and B2B.
+Learn the method here, then run more reps on our free market sizing drills.
 For sequencing, see the consulting interview prep timeline and case interview cheat sheet.

 What sizing prompts should I drill?